Genetic Diversity within Schistosoma haematobium: DNA Barcoding Reveals Two Distinct Groups

 JournalPLoS Neglected Tropical Diseases

-Item Description© 2012 Webster et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Item DescriptionCopyright: © 2012 Webster et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+The attached file is the published version of the article.